 No challenges submitted yet.
 If you have evidence that contradicts this score, you can challenge any question above — cite a public source and we'll review it.

-TUI is a German tourism and travel group operating airlines, cruise ships, and hotels across 180+ destinations.
-Founded 1976, headquartered in Hanover, it serves 20.3 million customers annually.
-The group owns TUIfly (airline), Marella Cruises, and 1,700+ hotel properties, making it one of Europe's largest integrated travel operators.
+TUI is a global tourism and travel group headquartered in Hanover, Germany, operating airlines, cruise ships, hotels, and tour packages across 180 destinations.
+The company serves approximately 27 million customers annually and is one of Europe's largest integrated travel operators, though heavily reliant on aviation and cruise—carbon-intensive sectors.

-Low-cost airline with intensity-based climate targets and aviation lobbying alignment.
+View breakdown →European carrier with similar intensity-based climate targets and aviation sector carbon exposure.

 View breakdown →Email alerts when a rubric question is verified, a challenge is resolved, or the overall score changes.